 Need help to plan your ultimate Svalbard winter tour?
-I’m here to help you out!
-The coming month, you will get all information you need when planning your visit to Svalbard (also referred to as Spitsbergen).
+What to do in Svalbard?
+Let me give you all information you need when planning your visit to Svalbard (also referred to as Spitsbergen).

 - Read more on other sites